KyleD24/public/ECE_250_quad_tree/README.txt

 This project passed 17/18 test cases
 This project passed 100% of all the memory leak test cases using Valgrind.

-Students had to create a Makefile that was used for executing the program and all testing was done in an Ubuntu environment using SSH
+Students had to create a Makefile that was used for executing the program and all testing was done in an Ubuntu environment

 Students were required to implement a Quadtree data structure using a recursive approach.
 The following functions were required:
 * insert a node with a set of attributes